Build with Solar Once for a Lifetime of No Energy Bills

 - Asphalt shingle and standing seam metal roofs are ideal choices when installing a solar system.
 Avoid metal shingles, cedar shingles, and exposed fastener metal roofs whenever possible.

-- As far as wiring is concerned, if you want to prep for solar but not install solar as part of the initial construction, run two EMT conduits from the utility room to your attic to later connect to your solar panels.
-A 1″ diameter and 3/4″ diameter EMT should be sufficient.
-If you have us install solar on your new building, this is part of our normal scope of work.
-We can always retrofit but it’s a little easier to put the pipe in while the walls are already opened up.
+- As far as wiring is concerned, if you want to prep for solar but not install solar as part of the initial construction, most residential installs will need one run of 3/4″ conduit.
+If you have us install solar on your new building, this is part of our normal scope of work, but check with our designers for site specific details.
+We can always retrofit but it’s certainly easier to put the pipe in while the walls are open.

 - Roof load – Generally speaking a code-built roof will be sufficient to carry the additional load of solar panels.
 There is the snow factor; a reasonably pitched roof sheds snow pretty readily.